mikegirenko/coding-dojo/README.md

 _Kata: Bowling Game_

-10 pins
+1. 10 pins
-each game (line of bowling) consists of 10 turns (frames) each frame have two deliveries of the ball
+2. each game (line of bowling) consists of 10 turns (frames)
+3. each frame have two deliveries of the ball
+4. If in two tries, he fails to knock them all down, his score for that frame is the total number of pins knocked down in his two tries.

 strike - if you knock down all the pins on your first ball, it is called a strike.
 If you score a strike in the first frame, then an 7 and 1 in the second frame, you would score 18 (10+7+1) for